 print forms.
 If you are not sure if the Division of Consumer Affairs is the right place to file your complaint, call (973) 504-6200.

-Download one of the Consumer Complaint forms and print your fillable PDF.
+- Download one of the Consumer Complaint Forms below and print your fillable PDF.

 not the originals

-Mail completed Consumer Complaint form, with copies of all supporting documents to:
+Mail your completed Consumer Complaint Form, with copies of all supporting documents, to:

 P.O.
 Box 45025